 The cheap clip-on Fitbit Zip lacks the sleep tracking and silent wake alarm found on the Fitbit One.
 Neither clip-on tracker features a heart-rate monitor, or the sports functions and notification alerts.

 The cheapest Fitbit wristband is the Flex 2, but this lacks some features of the more expensive Fitbits, such as an altimeter to measure "floors climbed", multi-sport functions, heart rate, Caller ID, text notifications and GPS tracking.
-But casual users don't really need the heart-rate monitor or sports capabilities, and only the top-end Surge actually boasts a built-in GPS anyway.
-The Flex 2 is also the only waterproof, swim-ready Fitbit tracker.
+But casual users don't really need the heart-rate monitor or sports capabilities, and only the top-end Ionic actually boasts a built-in GPS anyway.
+With the Ionic, the Flex 2 is also one of only two swim-ready Fitbit trackers.

 Remember to factor in the cost of the straps and accessories to the price of the wristband trackers if you fancy something different to the included Classic bands.
 Having a choice of straps is appreciated, but it does make the pricing harder to compare.